Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:42 That's like, why are there so many variations?

-02:44 You can represent the shorthand version like just two letters, but you can also use three letters or there's numeric versions.
+02:44 You can represent, you know, the shorthand version, like just two letters, but you can also

-02:51 There's like the full name versus the colloquial name.
+02:50 There's like the full name versus the colloquial name.

-02:54 So Afghanistan versus the Islamic Republic of Afghanistan.
+02:54 So, Afghanistan versus the Islamic Republic of Afghanistan.

-02:58 >> Oh, this is cool.
-I might learn something.
+02:58 Oh, this is kind of cool.

-03:00 >> Yeah, exactly.
-There's a lot more in here.
+03:01 There's a lot more in here.

-03:03 It has a dictionary-like access for the variation.
+03:02 And there, it has a dictionary-like access for the variation.

-03:20 which you can query this or given one, you can obviously just access all these properties.
+03:21 Or given one, you can obviously just access all these properties.

-03:25 Like Brian, you would know that it's the Federal Republic of Germany.
+03:24 Like, Brian, you would know that it's the Federal Republic of Germany.

-03:29 It has fuzzy searching for country.
+03:29 It has fuzzy searching for countries.

-03:31 So I can say, give me England.
+03:31 So, I can say, give me England.

 03:32 It's like, yeah, there's no England.